balderdashy/sails-docs/Contributing-to-Sails.md

 sudo npm link

 In your project repo:
-sudo npm link sails
+npm link sails

 Tada!
 Your project will now be using your forked version.
 If you're not sure it worked, put some crazy `console.log()` in the core to make sure.
-Again, if you've got any issues, hit me up ([@mikermcneil](twitter.com/mikermcneil)).
+Again, if you've got any issues, hit me up ([@mikermcneil](http://www.twitter.com/mikermcneil)).

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/8acf2fc2ca0aca8a3018e355ad776ed7 "githalytics.com")](http://githalytics.com/balderdashy/sails/contributing)